What is a credit privacy number (CPN)?

 • Using a CPN to conceal your credit history is illegal and may be considered identity theft.

-• Building or rebuilding credit takes time and requires responsible credit habits, such as paying bills on time every month.
+• Building credit takes time and requires responsible credit habits, such as paying bills on time every month.

 Monitor your credit for free